-While Snapchat is already available on iOS and Android, it's not yet officially available for Mac - but that looks like it could be changing soon.
-But while there's no official macOS variant of the app, there's still a way to use Snapchat on a Mac - using emulators.
+While Snapchat is already available on iOS and Android, it's not yet officially available for Mac - although that looks like it could be changing soon.
+But while there's no official macOS variant of the app, there's still a way to use Snapchat on a Mac, and that's by using emulators.
 Here, we show you how to use one of the most popular Android emulators to use Snapchat on your Mac.

 Is Snapchat coming to Mac?